Main goal: help the reader crochet beautiful, functional coasters

 Blocking is another effective technique.
 After you finish your coaster, dampen it lightly, pin it flat on a blocking mat or towel, and let it dry completely.
 This sets the shape and gives your piece a polished, professional finish.
 For more help with common issues, visit the Craft Yarn Council for stitch standards and resources.

-Crochet Coaster Sets Make Great Gifts
+What Is Crochet Coaster Sets Make Great Gifts?

 Because a single crochet coaster works up so quickly, making a coordinated set of four or six is surprisingly fast.
 Pair them with a nice mug, some artisan tea, or a candle for an easy, handmade gift.
 Neutral tones like cream, sage, and charcoal appeal to almost any decor style, while bright color palettes add a cheerful pop to kitchens and dining rooms.